-- From 2017 to 2018 he was CEO of SES Networks. - Prior to SES, he was CEO of O3b Networks, and has profound experience in a variety of commercial, business development and technical roles at SES WORLD SKIES, New Skies Satellites, Astrium and Matra Marconi Space (now Airbus).
+- Appointed in April 2018. - From 2017 to 2018 he was CEO of SES Networks. - Prior to SES, he was CEO of O3b Networks, and has profound experience in a variety of commercial, business development and technical roles at SES WORLD SKIES, New Skies Satellites, Astrium and Matra Marconi Space (now Airbus). - Holds a degree in Mechanical Engineering from Brunel University in London. - · Mr Collar is a British national.